junxit/us-congress-bills-114/metadata.md

 - 2015-03-26 — Introduced in House
 - 2015-03-26 — Introduced in House
 - 2015-03-26 — Referred to the House Committee on Financial Services.
+- 2015-06-23 — Considered under suspension of the rules. (consideration: CR H4562-4563)
+- 2015-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1698.
+- 2015-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-23 — Mr. Huizenga (MI) moved to suspend the rules and pass the bill, as amended.
+- 2015-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4563)
+- 2015-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4563)